 We then rolled out EBC in Northern Nigeria (one of the hardest-hit in terms of childhood pneumonia deaths), and utilized popular actors to record PSAs about treatment and prevention.
 These PSAs were broadcast widely on traditional and social media.
 The campaign had a large reach, including 3 million Twitter reactions and 875,000 Facebook responses.
 More importantly, it fostered an environment for significant policy and behavior changes including a large uptick in visits to health clinics for pneumonia.
 This campaign played a role in precipitating national policy change to enable local dispensaries to provide Amoxicillin, making the treatment for pneumonia accessible even in the most remote areas of Nigeria.

-To help governments in these countries end preventable child pneumonia deaths by 2030, the Every Breath Counts Coalition will provide support to close critical gaps in pneumonia prevention, diagnosis and treatment.
+To help governments in these countries end pneumonia deaths by 2030, the Every Breath Counts Coalition provides support to close critical gaps in pneumonia prevention, diagnosis and treatment.
 In some countries expanding pneumococcal vaccine coverage will be the top priority, while in others, improving access to proper diagnosis and treatment services with better tools like pulse oximetry and increased access to child-friendly antibiotics and oxygen will be key.
 Working more directly with mothers and families to improve breastfeeding rates, child nutrition, female literacy and to reduce household air pollution will boost progress across all countries.